Algorithmic Recourse in the Wild: Understanding the Impact of Data and Model Shifts: Appendix

-\begin{lemma} If the model $\mathcal{M}_1$ is linear, then the above proposition implies that the distribution of recourses $\mathcal{CF}_1$ is either exponential or geometric, along the normal to the classifier hyperplane, for continuous or categorical data respectively. \end{lemma} \begin{hproof} By Proposition \ref{mdp} above, we know that the recourse search process follows the Markov Property, and thus the distribution of the recourses must have the memoryless property.
+\begin{lemma} If the model $\mathcal{M}_1$ is linear, then the \hideh{above proposition implies that the} distribution of recourses $\mathcal{CF}_1$ is exponential for continuous (numeric) data or geometric for categorical (ordinal) data, along the normal to the classifier hyperplane.
+Thus for $\mathcal{S'} \in \mathcal{CF}_1$, we have $l \sim L$ with $f(l) = \rho \cdot e^{-\rho l}$ or $f(l) = (1-\rho)^{l-1} \cdot \rho$, where $L$ is the distance from $\mathcal{S'}$ to $\mathcal{M}_1$ (figure \ref{fig:thm2}). \end{lemma} \begin{hproof} By Proposition \ref{mdp} above, we know that the recourse search process follows the Markov Property, and thus the distribution of the recourses must have the memoryless property.
 Further, since the classifier is linear, we know that an \emph{unrestricted} recourse search, such as that of sparse counterfactual based recourses, will proceed exactly along the normal to the classifier hyperplane, in the direction of increasingly positive $\mathcal{M}_1$ classification probabilities.
 Lastly, we assume that the probability of the counterfactual explanation search ending at any given iteration $t$ with $\mathcal{S'} = \mathcal{S"}_t$ is always constant $\rho$.
-Thus, for continuous data, the distribution of recourses is exponential with $\lambda = \rho$, and for ordinal data the distribution is geometric with parameter $p = \rho$. \end{hproof}
+Thus, for continuous data, the distribution of recourses is exponential with $\lambda = \rho$, and for ordinal data the distribution is geometric with parameter $p = \rho$.
+A detailed proof is included in the Appendix. \end{hproof}